-Charlie’s Bar simply oozes the sense of character and quirkiness that so many of us enjoy.
+Charlie’s Bar is one of my favourite Aruba restaurants.
+It simply oozes a sense of character and quirkiness that so many of us enjoy.
 And the traditional Aruban food served here won’t disappoint.
 If you like things spicy, ask for some Honeymoon Sauce but proceed with caution – it’s claimed it may lead to violent intercourse!
 Their words not mine (I think they probably mean ‘passionate’).
 I had a top notch Churrasco tenderloin steak ($22), served in a delicious mustard sauce which was tasty but not overpowering and just a dash of Honeymoon Sauce.
 With my fiancé back in England, I’m glad it didn’t live up to the claim, or maybe a dash is simply not enough!

 Death by Chocolate at White Modern Cuisine